tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Research uses forming a bdqffdq:UseCase for relationships between organisms 1) where the bdqffdq:InformationElements concern what organisms have a relationship and 2) that are used for analysis of the relationship of one organism to another (see examples in: Poelen JH, Simons JD, Mungall CJ.
+			<td>Research uses forming a bdqffdq:UseCase for relationships between dwc:Organisms 1) where the bdqffdq:InformationElements concern what dwc:Organisms have a relationship and 2) that are used for analysis of the relationship of one dwc:Organism to another (see examples in: Poelen JH, Simons JD, Mungall CJ.
 (2014).
 Global Biotic Interactions: An open infrastructure to share and analyze species-interaction datasets.
 Ecological Informatics, 24, 148–159. https://doi.org/10.1016/j.ecoinf.2014.08.005).</td>
 		</tr>
 		<tr>
 			<td>Comments</td>